-•Criminalization.
-The Convention requires countries to establish criminal and other offences to cover a wide range of acts of corruption, if these are not already crimes under domestic law.
-In some cases, States are legally obliged to establish offences; in other cases, in order to take into account differences in domestic law, they are required to consider doing so.
-The Convention goes beyond previous instruments of this kind, criminalizing not only basic forms of corruption such as bribery and the embezzlement of public funds, but also trading in influence and the concealment and "laundering" of the proceeds of corruption.
+Criminalization.
+The Convention requires States to establish a wide range of acts of corruption as criminal and other offences if such acts are not already considered crimes under domestic law.
+In some cases, States are legally obliged to establish such acts as offences; in other cases, in order to take into account differences in domestic law, they are required to consider doing so.
+The Convention goes beyond previous instruments of this kind, criminalizing not only basic forms of corruption such as bribery and the embezzlement of public funds, but also trading in influence and the concealment and laundering of the proceeds of corruption.
 Offences committed in support of corruption, including money-laundering and obstructing justice, are also dealt with.
-Convention offences also deal with the problematic areas of private-sector corruption.
+Some of the acts to be established as offences in accordance with the Convention also deal with the problematic areas of private-sector corruption.

 International cooperation.
-Countries agreed to cooperate with one another in every aspect of the fight against corruption, including prevention, investigation, and the prosecution of offenders.
-Countries are bound by the Convention to render specific forms of mutual legal assistance in gathering and transferring evidence for use in court, to extradite offenders.
-Countries are also required to undertake measures, which will support the tracing, freezing, seizure and confiscation of the proceeds of corruption.
+States agreed to cooperate with one another in every aspect of the fight against corruption, including prevention, investigation and the prosecution of offenders.
+States are bound by the Convention to render specific forms of mutual legal assistance in gathering and transferring evidence for use in court in order to extradite offenders.
+States are also required to undertake measures to support the tracing, freezing, seizure and confiscation of proceeds of corruption.